97harsh/chatterbot-jarvis/README.rst

 Installation
 ------------
-To download this code and install in development mode, do the following:
+To download this code and install the dependency,and run the app, do the following:

 .. code-block::